Node-RED: Lecture 2 – Building your first flows

 Figure 2.1 The Node-RED UI – showing the node palette (left), flow canvas (centre) and output pane (right)

-The main pane is the flow creation workspace in the middle.
+The main pane is the flow creation workspace or canvas in the middle.
 This is where you drag and drop nodes and connect them with wires.
 Along the top of the workspace pane is a set of tabs.
 Each tab opens a previously created workspace and shows any flows created using that workspace.

 The Deploy button is used when a flow has been constructed and causes the flow to be deployed onto the Node-RED system and executed.
 You’ll be introduced to the details of what’s actually happening under the covers in lecture 5 and beyond.
 For now just treat the Deploy button as the way to get your flow running.